tt-isv-org/scc/article-intro/README.md

 - name: my-custom-service-account-dockercfg-zgzx9
 ```

-### Associating service accounts to SCCs
+## How to link service accounts to SCCs

-Now that we have all the pieces, let's get into how we can link the SCC to our deployment manifest.
+The service account is the key to linking deployments with SCCs.

-There are 2 ways to accomplish this:
+The link can be accomplished by using either of the following methods:

-#### Assign SCCs to RBAC roles
+### Assign SCCs to RBAC roles

 When we created our RBAC role, we associated it with a specific SCC.
 We also created a new service account.
-The final step is to associate the service account with the role.
+The final step is to associate the service account with the role by creating a role binding.

 To assign our role to our service account, use the command: